The villain, Joker, is the most iconic of all Batman characters (besides the titular Batman).

 Arthur Fleck: I’ll tell you what you get!
 You get what you fuckin’ deserve!

 And then the Joker shoots Murray in the head and kills him instantly.

-The reason this is such a deep line, despite the violence, is that Arthur’s not wrong – society has abandoned him and people like him, and so in a way, they do get what they deserve when that same society of angry and disillusioned people decide to turn on the elites of Gotham and the streets dissolve into anarchy.
+The reason this is such a deep line, despite the violence, is that Arthur’s not wrong – society has abandoned him and people like him.
+So, in a way, they get what they deserve when that same society of angry and disillusioned people decides to turn on the elites of Gotham, and the streets dissolve into anarchy.

-However, Joker is of course twisted and wrong to take his anger and frustration out in violent bursts of murderous rage.
+However, Joker is twisted and wrong to take his anger and frustration out in violent bursts of murderous rage.

-All these insightful and strangely deep quotes cut to the core of what makes Joker such a compelling villain – he is both horrifyingly hard to predict as well as insightful in his madness.
+All these insightful and strangely deep quotes cut to the core of what makes Joker such a compelling villain – he is both horrifyingly hard to predict and insightful in his madness.

 13. “No, I don’t keep count.
 But you do.
 And I love you for it.”

 One of the darkest moments in Batman history is the storyline behind The Dark Knights Returns.
-This storyline features an old and decrepit Batman coming back to Gotham to save the city from a mutant gang, and he inevitably has to show down with not only Joker but even Superman!
+This storyline features an old and decrepit Batman returning to Gotham to save the city from a mutant gang, and he inevitably has to showdown with Joker and even Superman!